Fla. Admin. Code Ann. R. 69U-105.111 - Final Orders

 application, whichever is later.

-(2) For purposes of this chapter, Section
+(2) For purposes of this chapter, sections

-120.60(1) and Section 120.80(3), F.S., the public hearing shall not be deemed
+F.S., the public hearing shall not be deemed concluded until the presiding

-concluded until the presiding officer or administrative law judge submits his
+officer or administrative law judge submits his report together with the

-report together with the complete public record to OFR, or the presiding
+complete public record to OFR, or the presiding officer or administrative law

-officer or administrative law judge orders the case dismissed or otherwise
+judge orders the case dismissed or otherwise terminated.

-(3) The final order
+(3) The final order shall contain a short and

-shall contain a short and plain statement summarizing matters presented,
+plain statement summarizing matters presented, separately-stated findings of

-separately-stated findings of fact based exclusively on competent substantial
+fact based exclusively on competent substantial evidence in the record, and

-evidence in the record, and conclusions of law.
-If a party submits exceptions
+conclusions of law.
+If a party submits exceptions as provided in rule

-denial of the license or merger request.
+license or merger request.

-the time in which to render a final order on an application.
-Such extensions
+applicant and OFR may agree to extend the time in which to render a final order

-shall serve to continue the time in which to render a final order to the date
+on an application.
+Such extensions shall serve to continue the time in which to

 Notes